Distal radius fracture refers to can be either extra-articular or intraarticular fractures of distal end of the radius.

 - The articular capsule of the wrist joint is attached to the anterior and posterior margins of the inferior articular surface.

 - The extensor retinaculum is attached to the lower part of the anterior border.

-- The interosseus membrane is attached to the lower three-fourths of the interosseus border.
+- The interosseous membrane is attached to the lower three-fourths of the interosseous border.

 - The articular disc of the inferior radioulnar joint is attached to the lower border of the ulnar notch